CAMPSLOPY/CAMPSLOPY/README.md

  ***************************** Current Project *******************************************

- Here is a link to my Portfolio (https://my-portfolio-blue.vercel.app/#home) I built WORD GUESS GAME with HTML, CSS & VANILLA JAVASCRIPT.
+ Here is a link to my Portfolio (https://my-portfolio-blue.vercel.app/#home)
+ - I built WORD GUESS GAME with HTML, CSS & VANILLA JAVASCRIPT.
- A landing Page called LOOP STUDIO which i re-created from frontendmentor.io I built a prototype Landing page of a subscription App with Dark Mode.
+ - A landing Page called LOOP STUDIO which i re-created from frontendmentor.io
+ - I built a prototype Landing page of a subscription App with Dark Mode.
- Currently working on more high-end projects that i am going to add to my portfolio